-Yansha Deng is Lecturer in Department of Engineering at King’s College London, London, United Kingdom (Aug.
+Yansha Deng is an Assistant Professor in the Department of Engineering at King’s College London, London, United Kingdom (Aug.
 2017–now).
 She was a Postdoctoral Research Fellow at King’s College London, London, United Kingdom (May.
 2015–Aug.
 2017).
 She received the Ph.D. degree in Electrical Engineering from Queen Mary University of London, United Kingdom (Sep.
 2012 – May.
 2015).
 She is also the Senior Editor of IEEE Communications Letters, the Associate Editor of IEEE Transactions on Communications, the Associate Editor of IEEE Transactions on Molecular, Biological and Multi-scale Communications, and the Associate Editor of IEEE Internet of Things Magazine.
 She has been a visiting scholar at the University of British Columbia, the University of New South Wales, and the University of Nebraska Lincoln.

 - Molecular Communication

 - Internet of Wireless and Bio-Nano Things

-- Machine Learning for 5G and B5G Wireless Networks
+- Machine Learning for 5G and 6G Wireless Networks

 - Best Paper Award Globecom 2017 (15/2600 submissions) —Y. Deng, M. Pierobon, A. Nallanathan, “A Microfluidic Feed-Forward Loop Pulse Generator for Molecular Communication,” Singapore, Dec.
 2017.

 - Best Paper Award ICC 2016 (15/2469 submissions)—Y. Deng, A. Noel, M. Elkashlan, A. Nallanathan, and K. C. Cheung, “Molecular Communication with a Reversible Adsorption Receiver,” Kuala Lumpur, Malaysia, May.
 2016.

 - Exemplary Reviewer for the IEEE Transactions on Wireless Communications 2018.